Clinical Training Activities

-Interns are assigned three individual supervisors with whom they meet one hour per week.
+Interns are assigned three individual supervisors; they meet with each of these supervisors one hour per week.
 The intern works with the Primary Supervisor for the duration of the internship year, with each Secondary Supervisor for six months, and with the Case Management Supervisor for three quarters.
 The supervision of the intern’s individual therapy caseload is divided equally by the Primary and Secondary Supervisors who focus on the intern’s developing skills in case conceptualization (including diagnosis), treatment planning, and intervention.
 Case Management Supervision focuses on intake assessment, crisis assessment and intervention, clinical consults, and case management skills.
 Issues related to interns’ professional development are covered by all three individual supervisors.

 Individual Supervision for Group Psychotherapy